plone/plone.distribution/docs/usage/package-structure.md

-# Important files / folders
+# Important files and folders

+This chapter describes important files and folders generated from the cookiecutter template.

 ## `setup.py`

-The package will follow some conventions, to make it "discoverable" by others.
+The package will follow some conventions, to make it discoverable by others.

-In `setup.py`, always add the correct Trove Classifiers:
+In `setup.py`, always add the correct [trove classifiers](https://pypi.org/classifiers/):

 ```python
         "Framework :: Plone",